(Tangier, Fes, Marrakech)

 Enjoy an afternoon’s guided tour of the labyrinthine souks of the city.
 Amongst the many shops and stalls are artisans’ workshops and studios where traditional skills, passed down by the Moorish émigrés from Andalucia, are still practised by master craftsmen.
 Trades such as metal and leather working, ceramics, silk, tapestry, and sculpting remain current.
 Highlights of the tour will be observing the vast tanneries from a family home for this unique view, and the spice souk, El Attarine, without doubt the most vibrant in Fes.
 The henna and wood working souks are located in the Nejjarine neighborhood and the scent of cedar wood is noticeable.
 The main plaza is planted with trees and provides a shaded haven from the warm sun.
 Various natural products derived from henna are sold here.
 Nejjarine is also where the fabric dyers are located; wool and cotton are treated and you can see the colours used floating along the streets after the rinsing.

 Travel in a privately driven vehicle from Fes to Marrakech, making a lunch stop en-route.
 Explore the rugged terrain of the Middle Atlas Mountain range, boasting towering cliff faces, and incredible passes.
-Visit the Berber village of Immouzer de Kandar and the university town of Ifrane for a glimpse into rural living in Morocco.
+Drive by the scenic berber villages of Immouzer de Kandar and the university town of Ifrane for a glimpse into rural living in Morocco.
 Explore the Kasbah of Ras El Ain and mingle amongst the merchants to find the perfect gift.
 The approximate travel time is 7 hours.

 La Maison Arabe, a legendary hotel located in the romantic medina of Marrakech, includes 26 rooms and suites, three restaurants, a swimming pool, spa and cooking school.